mk-fg/reliable-discord-client-irc-daemon/README.md

 Pretty much anything can be matched with clever regexps, so CNF-logic stuff like in last examples is seldom useful, but might still be simpler than expressing arbitrary ordering or negation in regexps.

+See also `match-counters` config option to keep track of whether specific rule(s) are still needed/being-used.

 [last example on regex101.com]: https://regex101.com/r/VMvyfS/2
 [here's a link to nice tutorial on those]: https://github.com/ziishaned/learn-regex